cryptoautotrader-ai/cryptoautotrader-ai.github.io/README.md

 *See [LICENSE](LICENSE) for more clarification.
 And do read this README carefully.*

+***At this point any feedback is really appreciated – do get in touch with me in a way you see fit.***

 # Crypto Autotrader

 <img src="images/logo-modified.png" width=100 /> © Stan